kopsha/python-1o1/docs/lists.rst

 comprehensions can be complex.
 By the way, if you look at the remainders when you divide by a prime number *p* you'll notice an interesting pattern: the number of remainders is (p+1)/2.
-The problem of finding which number appear in the list is a comple puzzle from number theory known as *quadratic reciprocity* and was first proved by Gauss.
+The problem of finding which number appear in the list is a complex puzzle from number theory known as *quadratic reciprocity* and was first proved by Gauss.

 Next, let's create a list comprehension that has an if clause.
 Suppose we have